YHK1031/LearingStuff/SocketJAVA/READ.md

-# Multi-Chatting program sample using JAVA
+# Simple Multi-Chatting program using JAVA